andrew/ultimate-awesome/README.md

 - [awesome-windows](https://github.com/quark-bar/awesome-windows) - A curated list of awesome applications, softwares, tools and shiny things for Windows.
 - [awesome-object-tracking](https://github.com/rahulrj/awesome-object-tracking) - Survey: A collection of AWESOME papers and resources on the latest research in Object Tracking.
 - [awesome-blessed](https://github.com/rajasegar/awesome-blessed) - Awesome list of resources for blessed.
+- [Awesome-LLM-Centric-Molecular-Discovery](https://github.com/REAL-Lab-NU/Awesome-LLM-Centric-Molecular-Discovery) - A collection of AWESOME things about LLM-Centric-Molecular-Discovery.
 - [kyr-awesome-papers](https://github.com/Red-Portal/kyr-awesome-papers) - Kyurae Kim's Awesome Reads.
 - [awesome-itsi](https://github.com/sduff/awesome-itsi) - A collection of awesome resources for Splunk IT Service Intelligence.
 - [awesome-citizen-science-nl](https://github.com/sodascience/awesome-citizen-science-nl) - A curated list of awesome Citizen Science Projects in the Netherlands.